Updated June 2026 · ClinicalTrials.gov

 University of Texas Southwestern Medical Center is a non-industry sponsor (academic medical center, hospital, foundation, or research network).
 Non-industry sponsors often investigate novel approaches, rare conditions, and behavioral or surgical interventions that commercial sponsors may not prioritize.

-University of Texas Southwestern Medical Center's research footprint spans Bladder Cancer (2 trials), Epilepsy (2), and Heart Failure (2) as the top three conditions.
+University of Texas Southwestern Medical Center's research footprint spans Renal Cell Carcinoma (2 trials), Recurrent UTIs (2), and Cystitis Recurrent (2) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

-is the largest single phase in University of Texas Southwestern Medical Center's portfolio at 25% of registered trials.
+Not Applicable is the largest single phase in University of Texas Southwestern Medical Center's portfolio at 27% of registered trials.
 The full phase breakdown appears in the sidebar.

 Trials by University of Texas Southwestern Medical Center